UNIVERSE-HPC/course-material/technology_and_tooling/best_practices/code_style_python.md

 dependsOn: []
 tags: [python]
 learningOutcomes:
-  - Understand the benefits of following community coding conventions.
+  - Understand the benefits of following community code style conventions.
+  - Know some common Python code style conventions
 attribution:
   - citation: >
       This material was edited from the original in "Intermediate Research Software